 - Local Languages: Spanish

-You will receive two hours of Spanish lessons five days a week, taught in small groups.
-Classes are extremely interactive and you will be encouraged every step of the way.
+Learning Spanish is a big part of this High School Special.
+Classes will be held for two hours every day, five days a week, and are taught in small groups.
+Classes are highly interactive and you will be encouraged every step of the way.
 Whether you want to master the basics or improve your current level of Spanish, the teaching will be adjusted to your level.

 You can read more detailed information about the aims of the project in our Mexico Conservation Management Plan.